Looking for an easy fall DIY for your home? These wood slice branches are so simple and a great way to decorate for the change of seasons.

 Do you ever have a moment like that?

-It all started several years ago when I decorate the house for fall and I used a set of wood slice branches in a vase.
+It all started several years ago when I decorated the house for fall and I used a set of wood slice branches in a vase.
 There were so many e-mails and comments about them.
 And every year I get TONS of questions about them.

 In sad news, I actually got them years ago from one of the big box stores and I’ve never been able to find them again.
-I’ve googled them and searched high and low at local stores and online.
-They’ve never made a reappearance
+I’ve Googled them and searched high and low at local stores and online.
+They’ve never made a reappearance.

 Because I DIY’d them.
 Yep.
-I researched and found the branches that we need and the wood slices that I made and recreated them for all of us so we could decorate for winter together.
+I researched and found the branches that we needed and the wood slices that I made and recreated them for all of us so we could decorate for winter together.